reversed canvas 3d art piece

 Leave one of your prints untouched.
 This one will be the background layer.

-On the second copy, cut out the areas that seem closer to you and further away from the background (I would say in this picture that would be the four front pumpkins, the wood trim on the wagon and the two wheels that are visible).
+I would say in this picture that would be the four front pumpkins, the wood trim on the wagon, and the two visible wheels).

-On the third copy, cut out only those areas that look even closer to you (in this picture I would say it is the two smallest pumpkins and the very center of the wheels.
+In this picture, I would say it is the two smallest pumpkins and the very center of the wheels.

 reversed-canvas-3d-art-piece-materials